-- IG2.57 (SORP 213 and 216) New annual and single premiums shall be disclosed separately in the financial statements together with an explanation of the basis adopted for recognising premiums as either annual or single premiums.
-New annual premiums shall be shown as the premiums payable in a full year (ie annual equivalent premium).
-DWP3 rebates received on certain pensions contracts shall be treated as single premiums. - IG2.58 (SORP 217) Internal transfers between products where open market options are available shall be counted as new business.
-If no open market option exists, the transfer shall not be treated as new business.
+- IG2.57 New annual and single premiums should be disclosed separately in the financial statements together with an explanation of the basis adopted for recognising premiums as either annual or single premiums.
+New annual premiums should be shown as the premiums payable in a full year (ie annual equivalent premium).
+DWP3 rebates received on certain pensions contracts should be treated as single premiums. - IG2.58 Internal transfers between products where open market options are available should be counted as new business.
+If no open market option exists, the transfer should not be treated as new business.